Core Functionality

 Multithreaded sampling

-If you wish to perform multithreaded sampling and are running Julia 1.3 or greater, you can call sample with the following signature:
+If you wish to perform multithreaded sampling, you can call sample with the following signature:

 using Turing